jasminelopezt/NASA-Budget-Exploration-Using-SQL/README.md

 # NASA-Budget-Exploration-Using-SQL

-In this code-along, I used SQL and DataCamp Workspace to explore a dataset on NASA's planetary exploration budget.
+In this code-along, we used SQL in DataCamp to perform financial analysis on NASA's budget over the past years.
 # Key Learnings

 Calculate with SQL, from simple summary statistics to more complex data manipulation using joins.